samsungsamiio/samsungsami.io/source/sami/blogs/connect-device-see-data.md

 - Name this device (for example scale).
 - Click the "Connect Device..." button.

 Now this scale appears as one of the connected devices in the User Portal.
-Depending on the type, some devices require the user to authorize SAMI to get device data from the 3rd party cloud.
-For example, Withings and Fitbit devices require authorization while Vital Connect Module devices do not.
-You only need to do authorization once for such a device if authorization is needed.
+Many devices are connected directly to SAMI and data can be consumed directly.
+Some devices like Withings and Fitbits where they have their own cloud and API, require a user to give SAMI the permission when connecting the first time.
+Over time, there will be more cloud services connected to SAMI, which will be discussed in other posts on this blog.

-I follow the steps below to authorize SAMI to get my scale's data from Withings's server:
+For the device that requires a user's authorization, there is an authorization button on that device.
+I perform the following steps to authorize SAMI to get my scale's data from Withings' cloud:

 - Click "Authorize" button of my Withings scale on the User Portal.
-- After the page is redirected to Withings login page, fill out my user name and password.
+- After the page is redirected to Withings login page, fill out my Withing's user name and password.
 - After login suceeds, click "Allow" on Withings authorization page to authorize Samsung SAMI to use my Withings account.
 - I am returned to the SAMI User Portal.

+Note that I only need to do authorization with Withings' cloud once for this device.
 Now I am ready to see the data of my Withings scale on SAMI.

 ## Visualize the data